nrfconnect/sdk-nrf/doc/nrf/config_and_build/dfu/index.rst

 #.
 Testing and booting - the bootloader then tests and boots the new firmware.

 .. note::
-  The choice of bootloader affects how firmware updates can be performed.
+  The choice of bootloader affects how firmware updates can be performed (except for the nRF54H20 SoC where only the Software Updates for Internet of Things (SUIT) is supported).
   While bootloader features (such as out-of-the-box support) for various DFU methods may vary, it is recognized that:

   * MCUboot and its supporting libraries and middleware are flexible and support various protocols and methods for firmware updates.